Policy on Credit for Experiential Learning

 2. Credit will not be approved for any course in which the student has previously earned a passing grade.

-5. A combination of Credit for Experiential Learning and Transfer credit shall not exceed 75% of required program credits.
+3. A combination of CEL and Transfer credit shall not exceed 75% of required program credits.

 IV.
 Fees

-The fee for Credit for Experiential Learning will be set at two-thirds of the part time tuition rate for the course in question.
-This fee will be paid by cash, check or credit card to the Business Office.
-The fee is not covered by any Financial Aid the student may receive.
+The fee for CEL is $500/course.
+This fee may be paid by cash, check, or credit card to the Business Office.
+The fee may be covered by SUNY Reconnect funding but not by any other form of financial aid the student may receive.

 Apply for Credit for Experiential Learning

-• The student, in conjunction with the mentor faculty member, chooses the course or courses for which the student will apply for credit.
+• The student, in conjunction with the CPL Office, chooses the course or courses for which the student will apply for credit.

-• The student is given the course outline with Student Learning Outcomes and course description.
+• The student is given the course outline with SLOs and course description.

-• The student should include with the narrative any supporting documents that can attest to the learning that took place as a product of the student’s experience.
-These documents may include but are not limited to: A letter from an employer detailing work performed and number of hours, certificates of achievement, a portfolio of written or visual work created by the student, or other forms of professional recognition.
+• The student should include in the portfolio any supporting documents that attest to the learning that took place.
+These may include but are not limited to: a letter from an employer detailing work performed, certificates of achievement, a portfolio of written or visual work, or other forms of professional recognition.

-• The student submits the final portfolio to the mentor instructor, who evaluates the portfolio and forwards a recommendation with the portfolio to the Dean of the Academic School in which the course is housed.
+• The student submits their final portfolio to a qualified faculty evaluator, who reviews it and forwards a recommendation to the Dean of the Academic School in which the course is housed.